Alberto Bressan

 Alberto Bressan (born 15 June 1956) is an Italian mathematician at Penn State University.
 His primary field of research is mathematical analysis including hyperbolic systems of conservation laws, impulsive control of Lagrangian systems, and non-cooperative differential games.

-Contributions

-Bressan has contributed several important results in the theory of hyperbolic conservation laws.

-His early work was on certain mathematical problems from the theory of combustion.
-His research to date includes a number of key results in such diverse areas as: hyperbolic systems of conservation laws and nonlinear wave equations, impulsive control of Lagrangian system, systems of Hamilton–Jacobi equations (related to non-cooperative differential games), Nash equilibrium solutions in feedback form for infinite-horizon, discounted differential games, dynamic blocking problems (mathematical models of wild fire confinement), and optimization problems for elliptic equations.

 Education and career

-Bressan obtained his PhD in mathematics from University of Colorado under Jerrold Bebernes in 1982.
+Bressan was born in Venice on 15 June 1956.
+After earning a laurea (the Italian equivalent of a master's degree) in 1978 from the University of Padua, he obtained his PhD in mathematics from the University of Colorado at Boulder under the supervision of Jerrold Bebernes in 1982.

+After postdoctoral research at the University of Padua and the Mathematics Research Center of the University of Wisconsin-Madison, he became an associate professor at the University of Colorado at Boulder in 1986.
 Bressan received a full professorship at the SISSA in Trieste, Italy in 1991.
-In 2003, he moved to Penn State University to assume a full professorship there — a position he still holds.
+In 2003, he moved to Penn State University to assume a full professorship there.